Growing Guide

 Planting

-Plant in full sun,12 inches apart.
+Plant in full to partial sun, 12-18 inches apart.
 With your hands or a trowel, dig a small hole slightly bigger than the seedling.
 Remove your seedling from the pot and place it in the hole slightly below ground level so that the top of the seedling’s soil is covered.
 Gently compress soil around the seedling.
 Once planted, water the seedling to ensure it takes well into its new environment.

 Maintaining

-This is an indeterminate variety which will continue to grow as long as conditions are favorable.
-Use a plant support, like a tomato cage, to keep the plant off the ground and to optimize space in your garden.
-As the plant grows remove any leaves that touch the soil surface to reduce pest and disease transmission.
-We recommend adding organic compost or an organic all purpose liquid fertilizer once per month to allow for vigorous growth.
+As the plant matures, prune or remove any dead leaves as the plant matures.
+Removing these leaves helps stimulate growth and prevent pest and disease damage from spreading.
+We recommend adding organic compost or an organic liquid fertilizer once per month to allow for vigorous growth.
 Inspect your plant weekly for signs of pests or damage, if needed, use an organic pest spray once a week until the issue is resolved.

 Harvesting